betaflight/betaflight.com/docs/wiki/archive/GPS-Rescue-v4-4.md

 Notes:

+- Sanity check failure or a bad crash during the rescue can also terminate a rescue
 - Yaw control is active in all phases, starting during the `ASCEND` phase.
 Yaw tries to keep the nose pointing towards the home point relative to the current estimated position of the craft, using a simple P controller.
 The maximum rotation rate to control yaw/heading error is 90 deg/s.
 - Throttle is adjusted either side of the set `GPS_RESCUE_THROTTLE_HOVER` value, within limits set by `GPS_RESCUE_THROTTLE_MIN` and `GPS_RESCUE_THROTTLE_MAX`, at all phases of the rescue, to control altitude using PID controller that includes an acceleration element.
 Throttle is dynamically adjusted according to the angle of the craft (the angle away from horizontal).
 - Pitch angle controls forward velocity, and becomes active, at half max rate, during the `ASCEND` phase, is fully active once the error angle to home is less than 45 degrees in `ROTATE` phase, and stays fully active until `LANDING` phase, when it again is reduced to half rate.